 A down payment can be any amount between 3.5 and 20 percent of your home’s purchase price, depending on your mortgage.
 However, you should aim to save 20 percent for a down payment.
 In addition to the down payment, there are a variety of closing costs you must be prepared to pay in cash.
 These can include prepaid expenses, utility adjustments, cash reserves, and realtor payment.
 Closing costs are typically two to three percent of the purchase price, meaning you should actually save roughly 1.5 times your anticipated down payment.

 Saving up for a house can take a few months to a few years depending on your current income and expenses.
-The best way to save up for a house is to establish a budget and designate a monthly amount that you will put toward your savings.
+The best way to save up for a house is to and designate a monthly amount that you will put toward your savings.

 When you’ve worked so hard to save up for your first home, you may be excited to get started on home tours and open houses — but don’t start house hunting just yet!